diyjac/SDC-P5/README.md

 6. **Road Grid:** Python class that handles uniform grid placement for our sliding windows implementation and provides **Voxel Occlusion** testing as part of our AI technique, constraints propagation, to reduce the search space.
 7. **VehicleDetection:** Python class that handles vehicle detection.
 It has two modes
      * Full Scan: This is during initialization when all of the lanes and all positions, 224 in a four-lane highway, are used in the sliding window before **Voxel Occlusion** constraint propagation technique is applied.
-     * Sentinal Scan:  This is for video after full scan is complete.
+     * Sentinel Scan:  This is for video after full scan is complete.
 Only entry points in the lane lines are now scanned; and thus, drastically reduce number of sliding window searchs per frame from 224 to just ***9*** for a four lane highway even before applying **Voxel Occlusion** constraint propagation.
 8. **Vehicles:** Python class that handles vehicle identification once detected.
 There is a shared array of vehicles order by depth.
 Nearest first to help with vehicle occlusion calculations.
 9. **VehicleTracking:** Python class that tracks vehicle once identified.
 It keeps a life cycle of vehicles tracked including occlusion when one vehicle goes in front of another.
 Handles vehicle contour calculations and masking.
 10. **RoadManager:** Python class that handles image, projection and lanes, lines and vehicle propagation pipeline decisions.